-In 2010, Nadav initiated and designed the largest study ever conducted in Sweden and across the globe on the link between entrepreneurship, well-being, and mental health.
-In 2013 his initiative was adopted by more than 52 countries through the Global Entrepreneurship Monitor (GEM), the largest ongoing study of entrepreneurial dynamics in the world.
+In 2010, I initiated and designed the largest study ever conducted in Sweden, and across the globe, on the link between entrepreneurship and well-being.
+In 2013 my initiative was adopted by the Global Entrepreneurship Monitor (GEM) Consortium, the largest ongoing study of entrepreneurial dynamics in the world.
 Following my thesis completion in 2015, my research and proposed special issue on entrepreneurship and well-being have both been approved with a forthcoming publication at the beginning of 2019 in the Journal of Business Venturing (JBV), one of the world’s leading journals in management and business studies.

 Current SSE Teaching: